OpenSourceBrain/ModelDBShowcase/ModelDBScraper/Readme.md

 *  Currently works when spot-checked against a few model pages.
 *  Still under development and testing.
 *  Not prettified (with exception handling etc.)
+*  Currently it does not scrape the individual model files, since they are all available via the zip download link.
+*  The output XML file contains model page's section headers and URLs therein, NOT the actual contents of the pages or files pointed to by the URLs.
+Of course the script can be easily modified to download actual contents.